 These seasons are colder, and the nights are longer.
 Maybe you associate this time with feeling a bit groggy and constantly trying to stay warm?
 Your dog will probably feel the same, so no wonder they’ll want to cuddle up next to you!

-Symptoms Of Dog Joint Pain
+Signs Of Dog Joint Discomfort

-You may notice your dog's activity level change.
+You may notice your dog’s activity level change.
 They will seem less keen to play or go for walks, they might look more tired after doing some physical activity, and generally seem more lethargic.
-Less obvious signs could be a loss of appetite and excessive licking of certain areas on their body.
+Less obvious signs could be a loss of appetite and excessive licking of certain areas of their body.

 Sniffles & Coughs